 Long-term trends toward deeper burrowing and more intensive sediment mixing have been pronounced but not continuous.
 In particular, mass extinction events and their aftermaths appear to have been frequently associated with environmental stressors that dramatically reduced sediment mixing and limited the depths of burrow penetration—particularly in mid-shelf habitats—in some cases for several million years, though recovery from these episodes was not universally associated with state shifts in the depth of either the mixed or transition layers.

 The late Permian mass extinction and subsequent Early Triassic recovery interval provide the most comprehensive record of changes in biogenic sediment mixing in the aftermath of a global biotic crisis.
 As noted above, in many lower Griesbachian mid-shelf localities, the trace fossil record is dominated by diminutive (1–5 mm diameter) horizontal burrows formed by infauna that reworked only the sediment surface or by vertical burrows that penetrated < 1 cm below the sediment-water interface (45, 47, 78).
-Burrowing depth was highly limited for 1.5 myr years following the extinction, with incipient but ephemeral recoveries during less environmentally stressful intervals, followed by an eventual deepening of typical burrow penetration to 5–10 cm later in the Early Triassic.
+Burrowing depth was highly limited for >1 myr following the extinction, with incipient but ephemeral recoveries during less environmentally stressful intervals, followed by an eventual deepening of typical burrow penetration to 5–10 cm later in the Early Triassic.
 It was not until the Middle Triassic, some 5 myr after the extinction, that vertical burrows routinely reached depths of greater than 10 cm (79) and, as described above, prominent increases in transition layer depth appear in the sedimentary record.
 Dramatic late Permian declines in bioturbation and the protracted pace of recovery in deep-burrow construction and sediment-mixing depths and intensities, relative to other hyperthermal episodes such as the PETM, may reflect particularly severe thermal stress (which may have been especially pronounced for infauna acclimated to late Paleozoic icehouse conditions).
 Alternatively, variation in the severity of impacts on bioturbators recorded across different Permian–Triassic sections (see below) and relative to other hyperthermals may reflect disparities in the extent to which warming was compounded by synergistic feedbacks with other environmental stressors, such as deoxygenation (45) and nutrient loading (see Supplement for additional discussion).

 The intensity of sediment mixing during the Early Triassic post-extinction recovery interval appears to have varied considerably across environments (80).
 Patterns of recovery, however, appear to have largely recapitulated broader-scale temporal (i.e., Paleozoic) trends in the evolution of bioturbation (81), with a protracted increase from no to minimal levels of bioturbation in the Griesbachian to moderate to intense levels of sediment mixing, typical of the pre-extinction upper Permian record, in the Middle Triassic (79).
 Exceptional preservation of bioglyphs (tracemaker ‘fingerprints’ such as scratch marks) associated with shallow-tier and surficial structures such as arthropod traces and swim tracks (trackways formed by buoyant to semi-buoyant tetrapods moving across a submerged substrate), in conjunction with low ichnofabric indices, indicate that cohesive and poorly bioturbated firmgrounds were prevalent in shallow marine and deltaic settings during this interval (78, 82).
-Similarly, the prevalence of microbially bound sediment surfaces (83) suggest that the mixed layer may have been entirely to nearly absent in some shallow marine settings during the first 1.5 myr of the post-extinction recovery, and sediment mixing may have been limited for the remainder of the Early Triassic (78).
+Similarly, the prevalence of microbially bound sediment surfaces (83) suggest that the mixed layer may have been entirely to nearly absent in some shallow marine settings during the first ca. 1.5 myr of the post-extinction recovery, and sediment mixing may have been limited for the remainder of the Early Triassic (78).